 Let’s start with the IC series.
 These bikes are pretty good for beginner riders or for those who think that they will only occasionally use such equipment.
 Especially the IC2, which offers little more than the basic experience of riding a spin bike.
 The $300 cost of the IC2 is probably fair, as it offers a more stable and durable experience than many of the cheaper spin bikes out there, but still doesn’t offer the magnetic resistance that you’d want to see.
 It is a similar case with the IC3, which has a friction resistance system as well.
 The IC3 costs $200 more than the IC2 and that’s fairly justified.
 There are major (SPD-pedals vs toe-cage | RPM reading vs no RPM reading) and some minor differences between the two bikes, mostly in the form of the handlebar and seat adjustments, as well as the water bottle holders.
 As for whether or not all of those tiny additions are worth the hundred dollars, we’d say yes.
 If it were any more, it would be significantly less worth the upgrade.

 The IC4 is where things start to get much closer to the quality expected of modern Schwinn bikes.
-While it still doesn’t have any monitor, it does come with the desired magnetic resistance system and the belt drive that makes the experience so much smoother.
+It does come with an LED Bluetooth screen that synchs with most indoor cycling applications including the Zwift and Peloton.
+It has the desired magnetic resistance system and the belt drive that makes the experience so much smoother.
 It also comes with a host of different add-ons, like water bottle holders, dumbbells and holders for them, SPD-compatible pedals, and so on.
 The unfortunate side of this upgrade in quality is that it also hikes up the price by quite a bit in comparison with the previous two iterations.
 Featuring universal Bluetooth technology that sends data to all major cycling applications and coming in at $900, it becomes very easy to give this a recommendation.
 The quality of this bike also remains extremely high, so if you are determined to get a magnetic spin bike under $1000 that ticks many of the necessary boxes for what a modern indoor bike needs, then that $900 price might look like a bargain.

 That’s our comparison about this set of Schwinn bikes.
 Hopefully, we provided some in-depth points and gave some solid guidance on where you should look, regardless of whether you are looking to enter the world of indoor cycling or are an experienced veteran.
 As always, we recommend doing your own research along with our guide in order to find out which of these bikes (or other bikes) would truly fit you and your home.